 There are various techniques of meditation for Yoga.
 However, the best is Yogic Meditation.
 You may need a guided meditation for Yoga in the beginning but in a later phase, you can do it on your own.
 Here is the to-do list before you start.

-- If you feel stress, develop self-love.
+- If you feel stressed, develop self-love.

-- Imagine yourself to be part of creation, so there is no difference between you and the nature.
+- Imagine yourself to be part of creation, so there is no difference between you and nature.

 - Develop a small garden for yourself.
-If you cannot, atleast grow some flowering plants by yourself.
+If you cannot, at least grow some flowering plants by yourself.